 A few years ago I met Sarah, in Orlando, at a film festival of all places.
 It was Orlando – we had nothing to do!
 So we fell in love.
 I decided to move down here, to do something different.
 I didn’t want to do a restaurant.
 I was done.
 What I wanted to do was to have a general store where I could sell pelts and furs and toys for kids, maybe have a little butcher counter in the back.
 You know, that kind of little place.
 Because there was nothing like that here in New York.
 There’s a friend of mine in Montreal who has a kitchen store.
 They sell all the things for cooking, and they sell guns in the back.
 You have hunters and they come in and they buy a pan to cook with and a box of cartridges.
 It’s beautiful.

 That’s what I wanted to do.
 But we were living right across the street from this diner here in Long Island City.
 Every morning when I was having coffee I would look out the window at it.
-It was just sitting there.
+It was just sitting there, kind of like staring back, waiting for us to do something.
 So of course, we had to just get the space and of course then we fell right back into the restaurant business because it wasn’t a proper space for a general store.

 We really wanted it to be simple, making grapefruit in the morning.
 I always hated breakfast, but there I was, making breakfast, flipping eggs.
 And Americans are picky with their eggs!
 I had no idea about this!
 When you make breakfast in America, you are a slave!
 Everyone wants everything just a certain way.
 Omelette made with just the whites, eggs sunny side up, scrambled, over easy, poached.
 Lightly toasted bread!
 They tell you how to toast the bread!
 You call your restaurant a diner, so you have to say yes.
 It’s never ending.